 These types of facts are analyzed using complex algorithms to determine which owners are worth contacting directly through a letter or a Google or Facebook advertisement.
 When the approach works, and it often does, the homeowner’s response is something like, “I’ve been thinking about putting my home on the market, and your ad popped up on Facebook out of the blue.”
 Of course, the real estate pro knows that it wasn’t anything “out of the blue,” but rather the results of the complex analysis.

-Buyers are Matched to Neighborhoods or Homes
+Buyers are matched to neighborhoods or homes

 When buyers have relocated from a distance, they might not know the local neighborhoods and will look to their realtor for guidance.
 When the real estate professional has the data to be able direct the buyer to a neighborhood that has the demographics, population density, schools, recreational facilities, shopping or cultural opportunities they’re looking for, a sale is more likely.
 Then, those happy buyers become walking advertisements for the real estate agent’s services.

 Without this information, the realtor might show a potential buyer a string of properties that don’t fit what they’re looking for.
 Either the buyer will move on to a new agent or end up buying a property they don’t like.
-Either way, they won’t be eager to recommend that agent to others who are looking to buy or sell property.
+Either way, they won’t be eager to recommend that agent to others who are looking to buy or sell a property.

 Big Data analysis can be very precise.
 The Wall Street Journal recently provided an example of how a potential buyer for a specific type of home could be located and targeted using the small streams of information used to produce the ocean called Big Data.

-Using Effective CRM to Maximize Results
+Using effective CRM to maximize results

 Big Data provides actionable information to real estate professionals.
-However, it is up to the pro to follow through in ways that take a sale from potential to real.
+However, it is up to the pro to follow through in ways that take a sale from potential to reality.
 Savvy realtors use CRM software designed for the real estate industry that, among other features, includes:

 - Tracking of all contacts between the agent and clients and potential clients